AnIdiotsGuide/discordjs-bot-guide/information/understanding_asyncawait.md

 ## Promise

 But, what are Promises?
-Promise Object is used for asynchronous computations/calls, but unlike functions, they don't return the value inmediately, as they have three
+Promise Object is used for asynchronous computations/calls, but unlike functions, they don't return the value immediately, as they have three
 states:

 - **Pending**: initial state, not fulfilled or rejected.